PolygonJaipur/BUIDL-IRL/nft-collection/frontend/README.md

 })
 const ethereumClient = new EthereumClient(wagmiClient, chains)
 ```
-What this does is, it gets your ethereumClient setup for `wagmi` to use
+What this does is, it gets your `ethereumClient` setup for `wagmi` (and `ethers.js` behind the hood) to use
-- Coming to jsx, we have to somehow get wagmi to use this `wagmiClient`.
+- Coming to jsx, we have to figure out a way to get `wagmi` to use this `wagmiClient`.
 For this, we have a handy-dandy Component called `WagmiConfig`.
 Lets wrap our app with this.
-But wait, before we do that, we need to also pass `ethereumClient` to Web3Modal.
+But wait, before we do that, we need to also pass our `projectId` and `ethereumClient` to Web3Modal.
 Lets get these two done together.
 ```jsx
 <WagmiConfig client={wagmiClient}>
     <App />